 Stick to herbs you are totally, 100% certain of and use a good field guide and a good foraging guide when harvesting any herbs you are new to.
-See my books page for some favourites.
-(I am rarely parted from The Wild Flower Key: British Isles – N.W.
+I am rarely parted from The Wild Flower Key: British Isles – N.W.
 Europe, by Francis Rose and Hedgerow by John Wright – Both excellent).

 Pick sparsely to help conserve the health of the plant, it’s appearance and the wild animals it supports.
 Never strip all the leaves, berries or whichever part you are interested in from a plant, however tempting.
 Take only a little from each plant, leave plenty and avoid harming plants by rough picking.

 Flowers or seeds of annual plants shouldn’t be picked, their seeds are needed for their survival.